info201b-2022-spring/final-projects-nutrition-obesity-legis/README.md

 **How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**

 The data is provided by the CDC website for chronic disease prevention and health promotion, division of nutrition, physical activity, and obesity.
 It is collected by the Behavioral Risk Factor Surveillance System.
-The data is about adult diets, physical activity and weight status.
+The data addresses adult diets, physical activity and weight status.

 **How many observations (rows) are in your data?**